slyq/Scorpio/README.md

 Use a pre-built image to test the vulnerabilities to ensure that the scoring engine is scoring correctly.

+## Known bugs that are features

+* Disabling a user will prevent the password changed check for that user

 ## Built With

 * [Python](https://www.python.org/) - The coding language used